 Responsible investing is important to us and to our clients, and we offer different levels of sustainability to choose from.

-FWU Quant funds do not contain companies that score below 10 in our ESG score.
-Companies scoring 10 to 29 are considered as investible for so called “light green”* funds; they are investable, but not optimum from an ESG standpoint.
-For deeper sustainability we have “dark green” funds** composed exclusively of companies ranking 30 or higher across the aggregate ESG score.
-For these companies we also apply the EU Taxonomy for Sustainable Activities and Principal Adverse Impact analysis.
+FWU Quant funds do not contain companies that score below 30 in our ESG score.
+Companies scoring lower than 30 are not considered for investment.
+Both, our “light green”* and “dark green” funds** are composed exclusively of companies ranking 30 or higher across the aggregate ESG score.
+The key difference is that for the “dark green” funds, we also apply the EU Taxonomy for Sustainable Activities and Principal Adverse Impact analysis.